m-spangenberg/exercises_databases/README.md

   * Inserts egde from `a` to `b` with label "Enrolled"
   * Edge has property "semester" set to "FS20"

+note: notice the '->' use of the arrow, this denotes an edge that points FROM node a TO node b.
+When creating edges we must always define directions.

 #### Updating Nodes

   * Change label of Marc from Student to Alumnus